What If I Refuse To Take A Blood Or Breath Test in California?

 - Before an arrest during a traffic stop.
 This is commonly known as a PAS test, which is optional.
 You may refuse with no penalty.

 - After a DUI arrest as a part of you legal processing.
 This is breath test required by law.
 If you refuse to comply, you will face additional penalties.

 You should discuss the matter with a skilled DUI defense lawyer who knows the laws and how they will be applied to your circumstances.

 There are avenues one can approach in defending an individual who has refused a blood or breath test upon their DUI arrest.
 For instance, the arresting officer would have to show that they had “reasonable suspicion” that you were in fact driving under the influence of drugs or alcohol.

 In addition to the proof necessary to justify that a stop for DUI was warranted, how the officer handled the arrest, and what was said or not said can play an important role in the outcome of your court appearance.

 Cron, Israel & Stark have the experience you need to investigate the details that matter in the defense of your case.
-In your initial free consultation, an experienced DUI defense lawyer will review the details with you and help you to map out achieving the best outcome possible.
+In your initial free consultation, we will review the details with you and help you to map out achieving the best outcome possible.

 Our office has the experience to do what we can to protect you throughout your case and will do everything possible to aggressively pursue avenues of defense.

 Refusing a blood or breath with a DUI arrest takes knowledge and skill to defend.
-Contact Cron, Israels & Stark for a thorough review of the issues that can assure you the most favorable outcome possible.
+Call us to review of the issues that can assure you the most favorable outcome possible.